aabhirup/chairapp/README.md

-> A website built to settle the most important question in any shared space: \*\*who gets to sit in the chair?\*\*
+> A website built to settle the question in any shared space: \*\*who gets to sit in the chair?\*\*

-This is a side hobby project — a small website that manages access to a single, presumably legendary chair.
-No more arguments.
-No more passive-aggressive sticky notes.
+This is a side hobby project — a small website that manages access to a single chair.
 The website decides.